Dryomyza anilis

 Dryomyza anilis is a common fly from the family Dryomyzidae.
 The fly is found through various areas in the Northern hemisphere and has brown and orange coloration with distinctive large red eyes.
 The life span of the fly is not known, but laboratory-reared males can live 28–178 days.
 D. anilis has recently been placed back in the genus Dryomyza, of which it is the type species.
 Dryomyzidae were previously part of Sciomyzidae but are now considered a separate family with two subfamilies.

 Male D. anilis engage in territorial behavior, guarding carcasses to attract potential mates.
 Males also guard females, and conflicts over females are frequent.
 Females typically mate with multiple males.
 Mating occurs through several rounds of copulation and egg-laying.
 During mating, males engage in a series of "tapping" rituals where they use their claspers to tap the female's genitals, increasing the chance of them fertilizing the female's eggs.
 Females lay several batches of eggs on carcasses, fungi, and excrement as well as other substrates.

 Description

 D. anilis adults are medium-sized, ranging in overall length from 7–14 mm, but are typically 12 mm long.
 Their coloration is light-brown and orange with large red eyes.
 Generally, the species can be separated from other species of Dryomyzidae by their nearly-bare arista (apical bristle), covered lunule (a crescent-shaped mark, found around the wing margins), and developed prostigmatic and prescutellar bristles.

 Dryomyzidae are characterized by closely spaced first antennal segments, a protruding oral margin, a strap-shaped or oral prosternum that is not joined to the propleura, and a lack of costal spines.
 D. anilis have short posterior spiracular tubes, lack hooks on their posterior spiracular plates, and have well-developed tubercles on segment 12 only.

-The fly's life span is between 28-178 days in the laboratory.
+The fly's life span is between 28 and 178 days in the laboratory.